jiangwenyuan/nuster/README.md

 `nuster cache on uri /_my/_unique/_/_cache/_uri`

-By default, the cache manager/stats is disabled.
+By default, the cache manager/stats are disabled.
 When it is enabled, remember to restrict the access(see [FAQ](#how-to-restrict-access)).

 See [Cache Management](#cache-management) and [Cache stats](#cache-stats) for details.